tughi/recode/docs/IR.md

 type code.ast.Number = struct {
     value: i32
 }
+type Map<i32, Optional<[u8]>> = struct {
+    size: i32
+}
 ```

 Defines a named struct type or declares an opaque (externally defined) type.
 Type names may be namespaced with `.` (e.g. `code.ast.Number`); the qualified name is used everywhere the type is referenced.

+Type names may also carry generic type parameters, written as `Name<T1, T2, ...>` (e.g. `Map<i32, str>`).
+The IR has no generics of its own — the parameter list is parsed only to validate that each argument is a well-formed type and is then folded into the type's nominal name.
+As with namespaced names, the full spelling including the parameters is what identifies the type, so it must match byte-for-byte (including spacing: one space after each comma, none before) at the declaration and every use.

 ### External global variable